Beta Blockers and Exercise: What You Need to Know

 Here are a few key reminders:

-Use RPE (how hard it feels) instead of relying only on heart rate zones.
+• Use RPE (how hard it feels) to set your heart rate zone.

-Be aware that medication timing can affect your workout numbers.
+• Be aware that medication timing can affect your workout heart rate.

 Your heart is still benefiting from the work you put in.
 Think of beta blockers as helping your heart stay calm and steady while you get stronger.